natalielai124/Boardgames/README.md

 </details>

 ## Repository Contents
-- Project.ipynb: The code on how to analyse the dataset with user friendly visuals
+- Boardgames_Project.ipynb: The code on how to analyse the dataset with user friendly visuals
 - README.md: You are currently reading this README file, which provides an overview of the project.